Worried about not having enough money to retire in Canada? You’re not alone.

 - Ask yourself this before buying – Will this purchase improve my life in the long term?
 This tip has helped me save a lot of money on impulse buys and shifted my spending towards things that actually matter to my happiness.

 - $100 rule: If I spend more than $100 on something, I’ll do a lot of research first.

 - Money saved today will multiply with time: A dollar saved today will be worth multiple times that amount if invested and held onto longer, which can give you freedom in the future.

 Conclusion – How Much Do I Need To Retire Comfortably?

 Retirement planning is tough.
 You’re trying to forecast something that will happen far into the future.
 There will be adjustments and mistakes made along the way.

-By planning out how much you need to retire, you will increase your chances of hitting that goal.
-It’s also a relief to have a retirement plan, and it will get rid of some uncertainty in your mind.
+Planning out how much you need to retire will increase your chances of hitting that goal.
+It’s also a relief to have a retirement plan, and it will eliminate some uncertainty in your mind.